 THE MARTIN METHODIST COLLEGE CATALOG: The official publication of the College for the academic year indicated, it should be read carefully by students, faculty, and staff.
-A corrected copy for changes and/or for the 2017-2018 catalog is found in the on-line version, www.martinmethodist.edu/academics/ registrars-office.
-All changes will be made by October 1, 2017.

 Housing and Meals

 All students residing in college housing must board at the college dining hall, located in the Student Union Building.
 Meals are provided at regular, stated hours seven days per week.
 Commuting students are provided \$25 of flex dollars to use in the Dining Hall or Intermetzo.
 Single students under 21 years of age are required to live in the college residence halls or with their families within a 50 mile radius.